 You should spend no more than 20-28$ (including shipping) for not only a system that allows you to capture a VGA signal, but also:

-- It is a VGA to HDMI converter.
+- Has also a VGA to HDMI converter.

 - (if you purchase the VGA->HDMI converter with an additional VGA output) It allows to show the same image in two monitors (one VGA and one HDMI).